-Grayce Zelphin is a staff attorney at the ACLU of Northern California, where she engages in both litigation and policy advocacy focusing on issues promoting racial and economic justice.
+Grayce Zelphin is a Senior Staff Attorney for the Racial & Economic Justice Program at the ACLU of Northern California, where she engages in both litigation and policy advocacy focusing on issues promoting racial and economic justice.
 Grayce is also part of the California statewide Education Equity and Economic Justice groups.

 Grayce also previously served as the inaugural director of Berkeley Law's judicial clerkship program.
 In that role, she developed and managed Berkeley Law's clerkship program, and led efforts to highlight and demystify postgraduate judicial clerkships for students through programming and counseling while fostering and maintaining relationships between the university and state and federal judges across the country.

 Grayce is a former law clerk to the Honorable Consuelo B. Marshall (U.S. District Court, Central District of California) and the Honorable Ann Claire Williams (U.S. Court of Appeals, Seventh Circuit Court).

 Grayce graduated from Berkeley Law, where she was an original and founding member of the Women of Color Collective, an active member of the Law Students of African Descent, and served as an intern in the Washington, D.C. office of the NAACP Legal Defense & Education Fund.
 She earned her bachelor’s degree from the University of California, Los Angeles in Critical Race Theory: Public Policy & Law.